 HMRC is what is called a “sophisticated creditor” in that they know all the best methods of collecting in overdue taxes.
-What is more they have economies of scale that ensure that it is worth their while to chase even small debts.
+What is more, they have economies of scale that ensure that it is worth their while to chase even the smallest of debts.

 - Seizure of Goods

 - The use of penalties to deter non-compliance

 - Statutory demands

 HMRC is responsible for all taxes and duties and there is no particular difference in the methods used for collecting taxes, whichever type of tax it is.
 VAT and PAYE are perhaps pursued more readily as they do make up the largest types of tax that a company pays.
 VAT in particular as the company in question has in effect collected the tax from its customers and should pass it on to HMRC.